-Due to space limitations, ballot designations are limited to approximately 48 characters including spaces and punctuation.
+Due to space limitations, the ballot designations is limited to approximately 48 characters including spaces and punctuation.
 Candidates are encouraged to comply with the character limits.

-Appendix J. Candidate Statement Composition
+Appendix M. Candidate Statement Composition

 California Elections Code §13307, §13307.5 and §13307 dictate the rules relating to the composition of candidate statements.